 To use Real-Time Shipping, you need the following:

 Configure Your Carriers

 For U.S. based merchants, there are master accounts with USPS and DHL that offer discounted rates.
 These carrier accounts are already set up for you to use and require nothing additional on your part.

-If you want to use UPS, FedEx, or use DHL to ship from outside the US, you must connect your own accounts.
+If you want to use UPS or FedEx, or use DHL to ship from outside of the US, you must connect your own accounts.

 To use your own account:

 Go to Settings > Shipping on your Online Overview page.